Aggregation of financial markets: Limit order book markets

-\begin{example}[Associating an iso-util and supply levels to a discrete limit order book] Again, we explain the procedure using a specific example, namely the limit order book given in Table~\ref{tab:limitorderbook}.
-First, we need to determine the current supply level~$(x,y)$.
-The supply~$y$ is given by the total number of shares one can buy in the limit order book, which corresponds to~$y=12+20+30+50+50 = 162$ shares.
-The supply~$x$ is given by the total amount of dollars one can receive from selling as much of the asset~$Y$ as possible.
+\begin{example}[Associating an iso-util and supply levels to a discrete limit order book] Consider the limit order book given in Table~\ref{tab:discrete_LOBs} (right).
+First, we need to determine the current supply level $(x,y)$.
+The supply $y$ is given by the total number of shares that can be bought in the limit order book, which corresponds to $y=12+20+30+50+50 = 162$ shares.
+The supply $x$ is given by the total amount of dollars that can be received by selling as much of the asset $Y$ as possible.
 In our example, this amounts to $y = 100 \cdot 12 + 94 \cdot 10 + 80 \cdot 20 + 40 \cdot 30 + 10 \cdot 50 = 5440$ dollars.
-Thus, one can observe that the current supply level~$(5440,162)$ corresponds to the current liquidity of the asset pair~$(X,Y)$ in the limit order book.
-We will first determine the pivotal supply levels on the iso-util (see Table~\ref{tab:supply_levels}).
+Thus, the current supply level is given by $(5440,162)$ and corresponds to the current liquidity of the asset pair $(X,Y)$ in the limit order book.
+Next, we determine the pivotal supply levels collected in Table~\ref{tab:supply_levels}.
 The corresponding iso-util~$I$ is then given by linear interpolation of these points.
-For example, with the first limit sell order, one can buy 12 units of~$Y$ for $110 \cdot 12 = 1320$ dollars total.
-Hence, the point~$x=5440+1320 = 6760$ and~$y=162-12=150$ is also one the iso-util, recovering the 7th data point.
-Similarly, one can recover all data points of Table~\ref{tab:supply_levels}, and therefore recover the iso-util given in Figure~\ref{fig:isoutil_from_LOB}. \end{example}
+For example, with the first limit sell order in the limit order book, 12 units of $Y$ can be purchased for $110 \cdot 12 = 1320$ dollars in total.
+Hence, the point $x=5440+1320 = 6760$ and $y=162-12=150$ is also on the iso-util, recovering the 7th data point.
+Similarly, one can recover all data points in Table~\ref{tab:supply_levels}, and therefore obtain the iso-util depicted in Figure~\ref{fig:LOB_isoutil_settled}. \end{example}